2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Plains States Region

 Full Communication & Journalism at Missouri State University - Springfield Report

 University of Northern Iowa landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
-Located in the city of Cedar Falls, UNI is a public school with a moderately-sized student population.
+Located in the city of Cedar Falls, UNI is a public college with a medium-sized student population.

 Of the 157 students majoring in communication and journalism at UNI, 40% are male and 60% are female.

-Southeast Missouri State University ranked #9 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the Plains States Region list.
-Southeast Missouri State University is a medium-sized public school located in the small city of Cape Girardeau.
+With a ranking of #9, Southeast Missouri State University did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
+Southeast Missouri State University is a moderately-sized public school located in the small city of Cape Girardeau.

 Of the 138 students majoring in communication and journalism at Southeast Missouri State University, 43% are male and 57% are female.